imalexianne/Citizen-Complaints/README.md

   <img src="docs/images/service_admin_dashboard3.png" width="30%" />
 </p>

-*The Service Admin Dashboard provides an overview of complaints, status tracking, and quick actions.*
+*The Service Admin Dashboard provides an overview of complaints and their statistics, status tracking, and quick actions.*

 ---